-The City of San Jacinto (City) is preparing the San Jacinto General Plan Update and Environmental Impact Report (EIR), and has prioritized community input as an important guiding force.
+The City of San Jacinto (City) is updating the San Jacinto General Plan Update and Environmental Impact Report (EIR), and has prioritized community input as an important guiding force.
 The General Plan lays out long range goals and objectives for San Jacinto's future growth, and is intended to present a realistic vision for the future that serves the residents' economic, recreational, and community needs.
+Bilingual public engagement is a cornerstone of this work.